pivotal-mea-pa/qnb-workshop/steeltoe-basics/labs/env-vars-linux.en.md

 ## Create a .NET Core Microservice with a Cloud Foundry Manifest

+1. Skip this section if you have already created the app in a previous section.

 1. Open Visual Studio Code and open a new directory for your application. `File > Open...`

 1. Open the Integrated Terminal provided in VS Code `Terminal > New Terminal` (Code blocks begining with `$> ` will indicate commands to be run in this terminal)